meilisearch/documentation/learn/getting_started/customizing_relevancy.md

 The above code sample sets the minimum word size for one typo to `4` characters.
 If you search for `swaj` now, you should get some results.

-You can read more about it in our [dedicated guide](/learn/configuration/typo_tolerance.md).
+You can read more about typo tolerance in our [dedicated guide](/learn/configuration/typo_tolerance.md).

 The next chapter tackles more advanced topics, including security and data backup.